PyDever/cookie/docs/install.md

 ```
 pip install distutils
 ```
-After you have confirmed that `setuptools` is installed, go ahead and download the Cookie source code from github.
+After you have confirmed that `distutils` is installed, go ahead and download the Cookie source code from github.
 ```
 git clone https://github.com/PyDever/cookie